Qlik-PE/ImmersionDay/content/Lab/index.en.md

 Before beginning with the tutorial, we like to tell you that your Qlik and AWS team is here to help you please do not hesitate to reach out.

-This lab consists of many components to demonstrate for you how easy it is to create connections in QCDI and execute QCDI tasks.
+This lab consists of many components to demonstrate for you how easy it is to create connections in QCDI(Qlik Cloud Data Integration) and execute tasks.

 A few of the main technical use cases are following.

 - Stream Data to another Database

-- Stream Data to Kafka Queue
+- Stream Data to Object Store / Kafka Queue

 - Stream Data into Cloud Data Warehouse

-Inside your AWS account a CloudFormation script ran and created an environment where you have a EC2 instance with Docker Compose environment that has SQLPad, MySQL, Postgres, Kafdrop and other tools.
+Inside your AWS account a CloudFormation script ran and created an environment where you have a your own Amazon S3, Amazon Aurora Postgres and Amazon Redshift.

-QCDI software is an SaaS Tool that we will enable a tenant for your purposes.

-Amazon Redshift Cluster, Amazon Aura and Sample AWS Bucket is created for your use in this lab.

 ## Getting access to your lab environment

+### AWS Environment

 At this time, you should be able to access AWS Console for this lab via pressing **Open AWS Console** as described earlier.